Print Fact Sheet

-Turn on the cold water.
-Let it run for two to three minutes (until the water runs cold) to remove standing water from your plumbing system.
+Turn on the cold water again.
+Let it run for two to three minutes before collecting sample.

 Remove the lid of the sample bottle.
-Do not touch the inside of the lid, put the lid down, or rinse out the bottle.
+Do not touch the inside of the lid, put the lid down, or touch it with anything other than the water being collected.
+Do not rinse out the bottle.

 Fill the bottle to the level that is marked (see instructions in kit).
 Close the lid firmly and refrigerate.